How to Make Traditional Hot Cross Buns

 Instructions

-- Stir the yeast and sugar into the milk.
+- To a bowl, add the milk and whisk in the sugar and yeast.
 Allow to sit for 3-5 minutes (maybe more) until to start to see it bubble.

-- Turn out dough onto a floured surface and knead lightly for a few minutes.
-Divide the dough into 12 balls and shape each into a bun.
-Place close together on baking sheet covered with parchment paper, and cover loosely with a towel.
-Leave in a warm place for 30 minutes until doubled in size.
+- Once risen, divide the dough into 12 balls and shape each into a bun.
+You can weigh them to get them all the same size if you have a scale.
+Place close together on the baking sheet/tray and cover loosely with a towel.
+Leave in a warm place for 30 minutes until doubled in size and touching.

 - Preheat oven to 400°F /200°C.